Alabama governor faces impeachment hearings after ruling

 The report also included text messages Dianne Bentley gave the committee.
 She was able to read text messages that her husband sent to Mason because they also appeared on his state-issued iPad, which she had possession of.

 "I'm so in love with you.
-We're pitiful," Bentley wrote in one message.
+We are pitiful," Bentley wrote in one message.

 The governor's lawyer called the report an "amalgam of hearsay rumor and innuendo."